Do you want to learn the traits of a great manager? Are you new to management or an experienced manager wanting to improve team performance?

 A myriad of questions that you need to be able to answer.

-5. Be Polite, Respectful & Don’t Get Too Close
+5. Be Respectful & Don’t Get Too Close

-It can be tempting when you land your first team leader role to let the power go to your head and start to show dominance or authority over your new team members or “show them who is boss”.
+It can be tempting when you land your first team leader role to let the power go to your head and start to show dominance or authority over your new team members or “show them who the boss is.”

 On the opposite side of the spectrum, you do not want to get to close.
 A manager to tries to be the best friend of every member of the team is simply trying too hard and will, as a result, lose the respect of the team.